 The procedure is the same for the left keyboard half, except that you should start at the bottom-left tab and proceed counter-clockwise.

-If you have a UHK 60 v1, there's almost certainly a small spacer included per keyboard half.
-If it's there, make sure it's still there when reassembling your UHK.
+If you have a UHK 60 v1, there is almost certainly a small spacer included for each keyboard half.
+If it's there, ensure it remains in place when reassembling your UHK.

-If you have a UHK 60 v2, there should be a spring included per keyboard half.
-Make sure it's still there when reassembling your UHK.
+If you have a UHK 60 v2, a spring should be included for each keyboard half.
+Ensure it remains in place when reassembling your UHK.

-Remove the keycaps according to the following picture, then unscrew the 1 PH0 screw at the top and then the 5 PH1 plate screws per keyboard half.
+Remove the keycaps according to the following picture, then unscrew the 1 PH0 screw at the top and then the 5 plate screws (PH0 for the UHK 60 v2 and PH1 for the UHK 60 v1) per keyboard half.

 Extract the inner assembly from the bottom cases.